ChristianKohler/papertown/README.md

 Papertown syncs you personal markdown blog with blog platforms like dev.to.

+Best way to get an overview is to read this blog post: https://christiankohler.net/introducing-papertown

 ## How does it work

 Papertown sync only articles with a masterid in the frontmatter.
 The masterid helps papertown identify articles.